Skip to content

 How Do I Add Schema Markup to My Sierra Website for Better SEO?

 Schema markup improves how your site appears in search results.
-Learn how to add it to your Sierra website for better SEO and visibility.
+Learn how to add it to your Sierra Interactive website for better SEO and visibility.

-Why This Matters
+Why This Feature Matters

 Schema Markup is a type of structured data that helps Google and other search engines better understand the content on your website.
 For real estate professionals, using Schema can: